-A jazzy rendition of the well known piano piece "chopsticks".
+A jazzy and sophisticated rendition of the well known piano piece "chopsticks".

 it is in three parts - bass and drums groove, main chopsticks melody, then a light piano solo in a style rememiscent of the New Orleans greats - Fats Domino and Professor Longhair.